MasterLaplace/Engine-3D/CONTRIBUTING.md

 Here, you can provide a brief overview of what the Engine-3D project is about and why contributions are important.

-v0.0.1 of the project is currently under development.
-You can find the latest release [here]().
+v0.1.6 of the project is currently under development.
+You can find the latest release [here](https://github.com/MasterLaplace/Engine-3D/releases/latest/) and the changelog [here](CHANGELOG.md).

 ----